electric-eloquence/fepper/README.md

   directory deep, but no deeper.
 * Add the tasks to `extend/custom.js` (and `extend/auxiliary/auxiliary_custom.js`
   if necessary) in order for Fepper to run them.

+### <a id="express-app"></a>Express App

+Fepper exposes its Express application through the `global.express` object.
+This object can be overridden with custom routes and middleware via the `custom:tcp-ip` (or `contrib:tcp-ip`) extension task.
+Initialization of `global.express` occurs before this task, and listening occurs afterward.

 ### <a id="mobile-devices"></a>Mobile Devices